haolingdong-msft/working-docs/amqp-issues/25709-nullpointor/issue-findings-summary.md

 ServiceBusProcessorClient close() asyncClient shutdown ServiceBusProcessorClient close() end
 ```

+We found the process can't be terminated because `completionLock.acquire();` stucked.
+If `completionLock` Permits = 0, then the process can't be terminated, otherwise process can be terminated.

 ## Conclusion
 In conclusion, the issue is caused by `completionLock.acquire()` in `ServiceBusReceiverAsyncClient.close()`.
 Sometimes `completionLock` is not released, so when sending ctrl-c signal to spring Boot applcation, SpringBoot Shutdown hook calls `ServiceBusReceiverAsyncClient.close()` which calls `completionLock.acquire()` and stucked since `completionLock` can not be aquired.